allison713/python-challenge/README Challenge Instructions.md

 You will be given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
 Your task is to create a Python script that analyzes the votes and calculates each of the following:

-* The total number of votes cast
+* The total number of votes cast (vote_total)

-* A complete list of candidates who received votes
+* A complete list of candidates who received votes (candidates)

 * The percentage of votes each candidate won

 * The total number of votes each candidate won